-We next apply our CytokinTM algorithm, as depicted in the figure below, to select the optimal combination of donors from whom to generate VSTs.
-CytokinTM compares the HLA types of our targeted patient population with a pool of diverse healthy, eligible seropositive donors and identifies a subset of donors, or a mini-bank, that collectively provide over 95% of all patients with an appropriate partially HLA-matched VST line.
+We next apply our $Cytokin^{TM}$ algorithm, as depicted in the figure below, to select the optimal combination of donors from whom to generate VSTs. $Cytokin^{TM}$ compares the HLA types of our targeted patient population with a pool of diverse healthy, eligible seropositive donors and identifies a subset of donors, or a mini-bank, that collectively provide greater than 95% of all patients with an appropriate partially HLA-matched VST line.
 To ensure redundancy and that each patient has multiple VST line options, we build one or more additional mini-banks using the same strategy.
-This way, we can assure both breadth and depth of patient coverage with our VST bank.
+In this way, we can assure both breadth and depth of patient coverage with our VST bank.

-Figure 6.
-Implementing the CytokinTM algorithm to efficiently select donors from whom to generate mini-banks of VSTs
+Figure 7.
+Implementing the Cytokin $^{\text{TM}}$ algorithm to efficiently select donors from whom to generate mini-banks of VSTs